FarhadG/code-mirror-themes/README.md

 CodeMirror Themes
 =================

-Code Mirror is a great online editor, however, it's lacking some good themes.
+CodeMirror is a great online editor, however, it's lacking some good themes.
 So, here are a crap ton for your coding pleasure.

 I used this <a href="https://github.com/FarhadG/codeMirror-aceEditor-theme-generator" target="_blank">theme generator</a> to export themes from editors such as Sublime Text, Ace Editor and TextMate.

-Click <a href="http://farhadg.github.io/code-mirror-themes/" target="_blank">here</a> for a simple demo where you can switch between various themes on the fly.
+Click <a href="http://farhadg.github.io/code-mirror-themes/" target="_blank">HERE</a> for a demo where you can switch between various themes on the fly.
 A few modifications were made to the base styling to make the default theme look better; e.g. line-heights, fonts, etc. Some version have a default version included (from CodeMirror).

 If something is not working or you would like a new feature, please use the issues page.